Check and Double Check: Plot

-After his discussion with Blair, Richard runs into Amos and Andy, who used to work for his father down south, and they are all happy to see one another.
+Richard runs into Amos and Andy, who used to work for his father down south, and they are all happy to see one another.
 Having delivered their fare, the two cab drivers rush back to town to attend their lodge meeting.
-The lodge has an annual tradition where a pair of members must spend a night in a haunted house in Harlem, and find a document labeled, "Check and Double Check".
+The lodge has an annual tradition where a pair of members must spend a night in a haunted house in Harlem and find a document, labeled "Check and Double Check."
 Once they find it, they are to replace it, in a different location, with their own version, for the lodge members to find the following year.
-The haunted house in question in none other than the house previously owned by Richard's grandfather.
+The haunted house in question is none other than the house previously owned by Richard's grandfather.

 As Amos and Andy are searching for their document, Ralph is also in the house with several of his cohorts, searching for the deed, in order to thwart Richard's chances with Jean.
-Amos and Andy find their document, but then realize they did not bring any other paper to write their message on and secrete for their lodge brothers.
+Amos and Andy find their document, but then realize they didn't bring any other paper to write their message to their lodge brothers.
 In searching for something to write on, they stumble on the deed to premises.
 As they are about to write their message on the back, they are interrupted by Ralph and his friends, who believe that the two have found the deed.
 In the confusion which ensues, the cab drivers hand over what everyone believes is the deed, before they scamper out of the building.
-However, when they return to the lodge, they realize that they had given the Check and Double Check paper to Ralph, instead of the deed.
-They do not know the importance of the document they have, but they recognized Richard's grandfather's signature on it, and intend to deliver it to Richard the following day.
+However, when they return to the lodge, they realize that they had given the "Check and Double Check" paper to Ralph, instead of the deed.
+They don't know the importance of the document they have, but they recognized Richard's grandfather's signature on it, and intend to deliver it to Richard the following day.